 Ybor City is full of history and Cuban culture and as one of only two National Historic Districts found in all of Florida, visiting it is a truly unique experience.

-Founded in 1886, it is Florida’s first industrial town and is known for its great cigars, cultural melting pot and amazing Cuban food.
+Founded in 1886, it is Florida’s first industrial town and is known for its great cigars, cultural melting pot, and amazing Cuban food.
+It is actually known as the Cigar Capital of the World!

-With so much to see and do here, it’s best to spend an entire day exploring this iconic neighborhood.
+With so much to see and do here, it’s best to spend an entire day exploring this iconic neighborhood of Tampa Bay.
+Everything in Ybor City is within walking distance, which is convenient.

 Take Pictures with the Wild Chickens